-“It usually requires investigation by a medical professional, as it can be caused by several entities, some of which can be cause for concern,” continues Dr. Yataco.
+“It usually requires investigation by a medical professional, as it can be caused by several entities, some of which can be cause for concern,” continues Dr. Coz.

 Causes of Heavy Breathing at Rest

-“Heart problems can initially present as heavy breathing,” says Dr. Yataco.
+“Heart problems can initially present as heavy breathing,” says Dr. Coz.
 “Associated symptoms can include chest pain or tightness, lightheadedness, palpitations or nausea.